chrplr/PCBS/README.md

 # Prerequisites:

 1. knowledge of basic programming concepts expressions, instructions, variables, lists, dictionaries, tests (if..then..else), string manipulations, loops (while and for), functions (call and definition), file input/output operations ) and their implementation in Python 3.
+All this is covered in Part 1 of _Automate the boring stuff_ by Al Stewart (http://automatetheboringstuff.com/) or in _Think Python_ by Allen B. Downey (http://greenteapress.com/thinkpython2/thinkpython2.pdf).
+Some other useful ressources:

     * _Invent Your Own Computer Games with Python_ (4th Edition): https://inventwithpython.com/invent4thed/
     * _Apprendre à programmer avec Python 3_ : http://inforef.be/swi/python.htm